eypsrcnuygr/book-an-appointmen-frontend/README.md

 - It checks the succesfull API call and control the UI based on a mock store for the App component.
 - It also checks the registration process and the navigation through the teacher page from Index page.
 - To run tests in the app folder run ```yarn test```.
+- IMPORTANT!
+To pass the validations on your tests, you need to give unique emails everytime you run the tests!

 ## Authors